Esakkindhar/Mean-and-Variance/README.md

 #  Mean and variance of a discrete  distribution
-Developed By: Sanjana J
+Developed By: Esakkindhar A

-Register Number: 212224230240
+Register Number: 212224040085
 # Aim :

 To find mean and variance of arrival of objects from the feeder using probability distribution